Part Two: PUR / Fire

 Where is she, this lovely dark-angel of mine?

 So hot down here, so very hot!
 The heat is unbearable.
 That orb of sunlight burns with a much heavier intensity than it does on the mountain.
 Ah, for a drink of water!

-I resent them, if the truth be known, resent them for having the audacity to have formed me with one end in sight, and that being the state of matrimony with a man I don't even know.
-Why exert that kind of unfairness?
+I resent them, truth be known, resent them for having the audacity to have formed me with one end in sight, and that being the state of matrimony with a man I don't even know and have no connection with.